The Edge of Seventeen: Plot

-Driving to school, Mona and Nadine have a fight that leads to Mona bringing Nadine with her to work.
-They argue about her father, and Nadine steals Mona's car.
-She writes a sexually explicit text to Nick and accidentally sends it.
+Mona has been giving Nadine a ride to school since her falling out with Krista.
+One day, Nadine refuses to get out of the car when she sees Krista arriving at school at the same time, which leads to Mona bringing Nadine to work with her.
+There, they argue about her father, and Nadine steals Mona's car.
+She drives to a playground, writes a sexually explicit text to Nick, and accidentally sends it much to her horror.

-Nadine flippantly tells Mr. Bruner she is going to kill herself, and he tries to reassure her.
-Nick replies asking her to hang out.
-Mona calls Darian, telling him that Nadine is missing and Darian leaves to find her.
-Nick, having believed Nadine's explicit text, repeatedly attempts to have sex with her in his car.
-Pushing him off, Nadine runs away and calls Mr. Bruner, who drives her to his house where they wait for Darian to arrive.
-Darian tells Nadine he has suffered from the pressures of taking their father’s place, saying he feels trapped and did not apply to distant colleges because the only person who makes him happy is Krista.
-Nadine confesses her own feelings of self-hatred and envy of Darian.
+Nadine drives to school and flippantly tells Mr. Bruner she is going to kill herself, and he tries to reassure her everything will be fine.
+Nick replies to her text, asking her to hang out.
+Mona calls Darian while he is with Krista and some friends, telling him that Nadine is missing.
+Darian and Krista leave to find her.

+Nick, having taken Nadine's explicit text seriously, attempts to have sex with her in his car, and angrily belittles her when she rejects his advances.
+Humiliated and heartbroken, Nadine tearfully runs away and calls Mr. Bruner, who takes her back to his house where they wait for Darian to arrive.
+Nadine meets Mr. Bruner's wife and child there.
+Darian tells Nadine he has suffered from the pressures of taking their father's place, saying he feels trapped and did not apply to distant colleges because their mother is so dependent on him.
+The only person who makes him happy is Krista, but he dislikes that it destroys Nadine for him to be with Krista.
+Darian asks Mr. Bruner to give Nadine a ride home.
+Back at their house, Nadine tells Darian about her own feelings of self-hatred and envy.
 They hug, ending their feud.

-As Nadine leaves for the film festival, she meets Darian and Krista; the friends reconcile and agree to catch up later.
-Realizing that Mona is still worried she has run away, Nadine texts her that she is safe, and Mona decides to trust her word.
+As Nadine leaves for the film festival in the morning, she and Krista reconcile and agree to catch up later.
+Realizing that Mona is still worried she has run away, Nadine texts her that she is safe.
+Mona decides to trust her word.
 Erwin's animated film is about an alien boy who falls in love with a girl at high school but is rejected.
 The girl resembles Nadine and wears sneakers similar to hers.
 After the film, Nadine hands Erwin flowers she picked for him and apologizes for taking so long to accept his affection.
+He jokes that the film is not about her.
 Erwin is congratulated by his colleagues and introduces Nadine, who greets them with a smile.